 Fitzharrys offers students a huge variety of extra-curricular clubs and activities at lunchtimes and after school.
-Whether you want to join one of our many sports teams, play chess, love acting, singing, have green fingers or love experimenting in science, there will be something to suit everyone.
+Whether you want to join one of our many sports teams, love board games, acting, singing, have green fingers or love experimenting in science, there will be something to suit everyone.
 Students led the way in the creation of new clubs, including Warhammer Club and Lego Club, and many other fresh, exciting opportunities are on the horizon; there is always something new to try.
 Look out for clubs details around school, sign up and get involved!